Rooftop Prince: Production

 Prior to the script reading, the main actors were required to undertake a camera test dressed in traditional costumes.
 The first script reading occurred at the SBS Ilsan Production Center on February 1, 2012.

 Filming for Rooftop Prince began on February 4, 2012.
-On February 7, 2012, a traditional wedding scene was filmed at Gyeonghui Palace in Seoul, involving the young Crown Prince Lee Gak and Hwa Yong.
+On February 7, 2012, a traditional wedding scene was filmed at Gyeonghuigung in Seoul, involving the young Crown Prince Lee Gak and Hwa Yong.

 Filming was temporarily rescheduled due to the passing of Park Yoochun's father on March 13, however Park resumed work on March 17 as the pilot episode was scheduled to air on the 21st.

 Original soundtrack

 To date, three EPs and one album have been released.